akshaydinesh26/my_Scripts/RNAseq/README.md

 ###**exon_bed_extract.R**

-R script to obtain bed file of exons from gtf file \n exon.bed is useful for filtering aligned reads
+R script to obtain bed file of exons from gtf file<br>
+exon.bed is useful for filtering aligned reads